aknight000001/Simple-C-Programs/README.md

-# Contains several C-coded programs.
-Some are standalone and some are components of larger projects.
+# Contains several programs/files coded in C. Some are standalone and some are components of larger projects.